 - Explore opportunities under the job tab on LionSHARE.
-Try using keywords like ‘government,’ ‘campaign,’ or ’advocate,’ or select government/administration/public policy’ in the employer industry menu.
+Try using keywords like “government,” ”campaign,” or “advocate,” or select “Government” or “Politics” from the employer industry menu.

 - Student groups at Columbia provide the opportunity to explore issues and get involved in the political realm.
 Consider joining the CU Republicans, CU Democrats, CU Libertarians, Columbia Journal of Politics and Society, Political Science Students Association, Women in Law and Politics, Columbia Political Review.

-- Columbia’s Department of Government Affairs provides information, resources, and stipends to students pursuing Congressional internships during the school year and over the summer.
+- Columbia’s Office of Government and Community Affairs provides information, resources, and stipends to students pursuing Congressional internships during the school year and over the summer.

 - Community Impact is an independent non-profit organization dedicated to serving disadvantaged people in the Morningside Heights, Harlem, and Washington Heights communities.

-- Columbia Community Outreach: Columbia Community Outreach (CCO) coordinates Columbia University’s largest day of community service.
+- Columbia Community Outreach (CCO) coordinates Columbia University’s largest day of community service.
 In recent years, projects have included re-beautifying parks, serving food in soup kitchens, running errands for homeless shelters, and performing administrative work at neighboring schools.

 - Kenneth Cole Community Action Program @ Columbia University: Spring-semester internships with civic engagement-oriented organizations in New York.
-There are many other opportunities available through CCE’s internship programs.
+There are many other opportunities available through our internship programs.

-- Career Fairs: Sample non-profit organizations that have recently attended CCE’s Career Fairs include Make a Wish Foundation, The DREAM Project, and Safe Horizon.
+- Check out our Career Fairs.
+Sample non-profit organizations that have recently attended our Career Fairs include Make a Wish Foundation, The DREAM Project, and Safe Horizon.